ahjohannessen/sec/docs/setup.md

 ```

 The above is enough to get something up and running for the purpose of exploration and learning.
 Consult the
-[ESDB 20.6.x docs](https://developers.eventstore.com/server/20.6/server/installation/) for more details on how
+[docs](https://developers.eventstore.com/server/20.6/server/installation/) for more details on how
-you configure ESDB for production usage.
+you configure @esdb@ for production usage.

 ### Scala Setup